 Send targeted emails that yield higher conversions effortlessly using Retainful’s pre-built targeted email workflows.

-To do it effectively, you need to collect customer data, segment your email list, and send personalized emails.
+To do it effectively, collect accurate data, segment your list, and automate personalized workflows.

 Targeted emails deliver content that addresses